Lycopus

-Lycopus (water horehound, gypsywort, or bugleweed) is a genus in the family Lamiaceae.
-They are all herbaceous plants native to Europe, Asia, Australia, and North America.
+Lycopus is a genus of herbaceous plants in the family Lamiaceae.
+The many species are known as water horehound, gypsywort, and bugleweed and are native to Europe, Asia, Australia, and North America.
 The species are most often found in wetlands, damp meadows, and stream banks.
 Some of the wetland species have become endangered.

-Appearance
+Description

 The genus includes only perennial species; they spread by both seeds and stems rooting as they grow along the ground.
 Small white flowers bloom in late summer on leaf axials.
 Leaves are bright green, pointed, lobed, and like all mints occur in opposite pairs.
 Some species start with curled purple leaves that unfurl to a bright green coloration.
 The species in this genus vary in size, but generally grow to about 3–4 ft.